ddemosi/around-react/README.md

-# Around the U.S. Project AROUND-REACT (Project 10)!
+# Around the U.S. Project AROUND-REACT (Project 11)!
 --------------------------------
 ### A "not as simple as it once was" ReactJS project for the Web Dev program at Practicum by Yandex

 Mostly there:
-* Website is now partially ported to react.
-Viewable, but not very interactive yet.
-* State management is a mess, lol.
-It's going to take me a bit to figure it out.
-* Getting there, slowly but surely!

-Draft 2:
-* Cleaned up the state variables.
-Significantly less code being passed between components.
-* Removed pages folder
-* Moved popups to App.js
-* Moved App component to the components folder
-* Deleted public from the .gitignore file, lol
-* Misc bug fixes
+TODOS:
+* PUT requests are only going through when the like value is 0.
+Not really sure why.

 Link to live site:
 https://ddemosi.github.io/around-react/